genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-2.markdown

 - a remote git repo
 - CI for the remote repo

 Here I start to loop through the iterative process of code, validate, write tests, run tests.

-> I have never been able to wrap my head around TDD but, if that's in your wheel house, just rearrange these events as needed.
+> I have never been able to wrap my head around TDD but, if that's in your wheel house, just rearrange the list above as needed.

 Once I get to a point where I have something that _should_ work and is passing unit tests I will generally try it out inside a Vagrant box.
 Once things work in Vagrant as expected I will go back and verify that the in-code documentation is complete and accurate.
 I will also populate the `README.md`, make sure that `REFERENCE.md` is up-to-date, and generate the initial `CHANGELOG.md`.
 Next I do any squashing that's needed on my git history and then do a final push to GitHub.
 This will kick off another Travis CI run that I will want to ensure is passing before doing a release.
 While I wait for CI is when I go in and make some extra settings changes to my repository such as requiring PR's and preventing force pushes to master.